|

 - Set A - Lesson: Trains / Project: Train Collages

-Objective: To discuss the meanings of vertical, horizontal, and diagonal lines. - Set E - Lesson: Houses / Project: Oil Pastel Houses
+ground and background. - Set D - Lesson: Houses / Project: Imaginary Houses

-Objective: To discuss primary, secondary, and neutral colors. - Set F - Portraits / Drawing Self Portraits
+Objective: To introduce the students to fine art prints on the subject of houses.
+To discuss primary, secondary and neutral colors. - Set E - Lesson: Portraits / Project: Self Portraits

 1st grade - Building Blocks of Art